 - I have not napped since we came home from the hospital (except for one benadryl induced couch pass out instead of eating dinner when I was sick)

-- man on man defense means Kyle spends more time with Dablet and I have Luke on my own at night
+- man on man defense means Kyle spends more time with Dablet and I have Luke on my own at night- I get spit up on (a lot) and don't worry about changing my clothes until the end of the day

 - There is at least one load of laundry each day that's new (doesn't mean it gets done)